weatherbros/weather-bros-site/src/pages/about/index.md

   heading: ' '
   description: >-
-    Nate and Chris met in college at the University of Wisconsin while studying atmospheric science.
+    Nate and Chris met in college at the University of Wisconsin while studying atmospheric sciences.
 Their shared interests in severe weather and aviation quickly led to friendship.
 Since 2014, the Weather Bros. have chased severe weather events across the United States.
   plans: